fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director.md

 ### Mangement configuration

 Icinga Director uses a relational database such as MySQL, MariaDB or PostgreSQL.
-We need to create a database resource for the Director instance.
+We use MySQL/MariaDB.
+Therefore, we have to tell Icingaweb2 how to connect need to the Director's database.

 For this purpose, open the file `/etc/icingaweb2/resources.ini`` with an editor of your choise (here nano):

 ```
-sudo nano `/etc/icingaweb2/resources.ini`
+sudo nano /etc/icingaweb2/resources.ini
 ```

 Remember to use the password you used during creation of the database user and also the type of database you are using.
 Also use the "utf8" for charset (important).
-Now add the following information:
+Now add the following information to the end of the file but leave the rest untouched:

 ```
 [icinga_director]